vuejs/apollo/packages/docs/src/guide-composable/README.md

 # Introduction

-The Composition API is an API allowing writing data and logic in an easily composable way inside the `setup` option.
+The Composition API is an API where you write data and logic in an easily composable way inside the `setup` option.

 If you are using Typescript, it is strongly recommended to start using the Composition API as its typing capabilities are unmatched by any other Vue API.